 Studying becomes unbearable when it feels endless.
 Breaking work into smaller pieces reduces mental resistance.
 Instead of planning to study an entire chapter, focus on a single section.
 Instead of preparing for a whole exam, work on one topic.

 Seeing an end point makes starting easier.
-Your brain relaxes when it knows the task won’t last forever.
+Your brain relaxes when it knows the task will not last forever.

 Connect Studying to Something Personal

 Motivation increases when studying feels meaningful.
 If the subject feels pointless, your brain resists.
-Try linking what you’re studying to something that matters to you.
-It could be future independence, confidence, financial stability, or simply proving to yourself that you can follow through.
+Try linking what you are studying to something that matters to you.
+It could be future independence, confidence, stability, or simply proving to yourself that you can follow through.

-Even saying, “This helps me become more capable” can change how your mind reacts.
+Even telling yourself “this helps me become more capable” can change how your mind reacts.
 Meaning fuels effort more than pressure ever will.

 Change the Environment, Change the Energy

-Your surroundings affect motivation more than you realize.
+Your surroundings affect motivation more than you might realise.
 Studying in the same place where you scroll, nap, or watch videos makes focus harder.
 A small change helps.
 A different room.
 A clean desk.
 Better lighting.
-Even switching chairs can signal your brain that it’s time to work.
+Even switching chairs can signal your brain that it is time to work.

 Background noise matters too.
 Silence works for some people, while soft instrumental music helps others.
 The goal is reducing friction, not forcing discipline.